 ‘I feel so much shame’: inquiry reveals huge extent of workplace harassment

+Sexual harassment, is still a serious problem as we proceed through the 2020’s.
 These are just two women I’ve seen in my role helping people who have experienced sexual harassment.
-As a discrimination lawyer I see the terrible harm it inflicts on my clients, and I’ve recently conducted international research to learn how Australia can do a better job of protecting the hundreds of thousands of women who face harassment in the workplace each year.
+As a discrimination representative (since 2002, sexual harassment since 2004) I see the terrible harm it inflicts on my clients, and I’ve recently conducted international research to learn how Australia can do a better job of protecting the hundreds of thousands of women who face harassment in the workplace each year.

 The way we currently handle workplace harassment isn’t working and isn’t fair.
-Most people who face it never complain, and if they do it usually only results in a small amount of “go away” money, with nothing being done to stop harassment happening again in their workplace.
-One of the most frustrating things about my job is knowing just how strong our legal protections are, then seeing how rarely they are brought to life.
+Most people who face it never complain, and if they do it usually only results in a small amount of “go away” money, with nothing being done to stop harassment happening again in their workplace. made worst in that they have to sign confidentially agreements, so nobody knows what’s going on these these workplaces One of the most frustrating things about my job is knowing just how strong our legal protections are, then seeing how rarely they are brought to life.
 Our equality laws are meaningless if they are not complied with, relied upon or enforced.

 We know from the Australian Human Rights Commission’s national inquiry into sexual harassment in Australian workplaces that sexual harassment harms too many people – of all genders – in Australia.
 We have an abundance of data and calls for reform, including the Power to Prevent coalition of over 100 diverse organisations spearheaded by Victoria Legal Aid.
 With the AHRC’s report due in February, we have the opportunity to address the pervasive, systemic problems that cause so much harm to people like Alice and Lydia.

-As part of a Churchill Fellowship I looked at how other nations are preventing workplace sexual harassment.
+As part of my research I looked at how other nations are preventing workplace sexual harassment.
 Through interviews in the US, Canada, the UK and Sweden, I learned that the failure of individual complaints, no matter how numerous, to eliminate discrimination and harassment, is global.
 I also learned that Australia is now out of step with best practice in addressing the problem.

 Rather than each person having to “go to HR”, a well-resourced, empowered and independent equality body would bring our right to not be harassed at work to life by insisting on public, systemic outcomes rather than confidential individual outcomes.
 Overseas such organisations also ensure compliance with the law, protecting employees without the need for them to come forward and bring a claim.